 I also think EA funders should consider seeding cause-focused communities or student groups that focus on important issues, not just EA community groups.
 In theory, Giving What We Can groups could have served this function in terms of global health and development.
 However, it has now, like the rest of the effective altruism community, moved towards longtermism and general effective altruism.

-Cambridge EA, which I run, is (I believe) much more focused on building cause-focused communities than other groups (we're currently focused on AI safety, biosecurity, nuclear, climate change and alternative proteins / FAW, and have individual full-time members of staff committed to different cause areas), and we have received generous funding from EA donors, so there is at least some movement in this direction already.
+At our org, we're much more focused on building cause-focused communities than other groups (we're currently focused on AI safety, biosecurity, nuclear, climate change and alternative proteins / FAW, and have individual full-time members of staff committed to different cause areas), and we have received generous funding from EA donors, so there is at least some movement in this direction already.
 FWIW I think GWWC is trying to move away from the GH&D focus, though I'd be excited for more impact-oriented student groups to be developed that resemble the work of Charity Entrepreneurship.